 Floor work like yoga and pilates are great if you’re on your period.
 You can also just walk.
 Your muscles will still get used, and calories will still burn!
 I don’t know if others experience this, but when I exert myself a lot, I tend to experience heavier bleeding.
 I avoid that by taking it easy.
 Working out on your period doesn’t have to be extreme!

 8. Be sure to take extra time to stretch.

-When I’m on my period, I get a super tight back and reallly tight hips.
+Working out on period = extra tight muscles.
+At least for me!
+When I’m on my period, I get a super tight back and realllly tight hips.
 This makes quite a few things impossible without a long stretching sesh prior to my workout.
 If your muscles tighten up when you’re on your period, be careful not to injure yourself!
 Tack on an extra 5 minutes to your foam rolling or stretching routine before AND after your workout.